transdigiware/blockchain/howto/ibp-console-join-network.md

 2. Send this file to Org1 in an out of band operation.

 Then Org1 must complete the following steps in its own console:
 1. If the `Org2 MSP` was created by using a different console and sent out of band, it needs to be imported into the console where the ordering service resides.
-If the `Org2 MSP` is created in the same console where the ordering service resides, you can skip this step.
-Click the **Organizations** tab then **Import MSP definition**.
-Click **Ad file** and browse to the `Org2 MSP` json file that was sent out of band.
+If the `Org2 MSP` is created in the same console where the ordering service resides, you can skip this step: Click the **Organizations** tab then **Import MSP definition**.
+Click **Add file** and browse to the `Org2 MSP` json file that was sent out of band.
 Click **Import MSP definition**.
 The administrator identity for the MSP definition is not required.
 2. Navigate to the **Channels** tab, click `channel1`.
 3. Click the  **Settings** icon to update the channel and add the peer organization to the channel.
 4. In the **Channel updater MSP** drop-down list (under the **Organization updating channel** heading), select `Org1 MSP`.
 In the **Identity** drop-down list, ensure that `Org1 MSP Admin` is selected.